tech-hammer/protocol-ready-small-business/CONTRIBUTING.md

    - the contributor MAY sign the contribution with a cryptographic key
    - the merge is recorded in the public repository history
 5. Any reputation or trust signaling derived from contributions is external to PRSB and not defined by this specification

+Proposals that conflict with documented non-goals in `NON_GOALS.md` will be rejected.